 creating false or misleading impressions under FSA 2012, s 90, and

 making false or misleading statements etc in relation to benchmarks under FSA 2012, s 91

-For information on the previous regime for market manipulation underof FSMA 2000, s 397, see Practice Note: Misleading the market and market manipulation under s 397 FSMA 2000 [Archived].
+For information on the previous regime for market manipulation under FSMA 2000, s 397, see Practice Note: Misleading the market and market manipulation under s 397 FSMA 2000 [Archived].

-A person commits a misleading statement offence if he or she makes a statement or conceals the facts with the intention of inducing, or is reckless as to whether making it or concealing them may induce, another person (whether or not the person to whom
+A person commits a misleading statement offence if they make a statement or conceals the facts with the intention of inducing, or is reckless as to whether making it or concealing them may induce, another person (whether or not the person to whom the statement is made):

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Private nuisancePrivate nuisance is an unlawful interference with a person's use or enjoyment of land or some right over or in connection with it.
 Interference must be unreasonable, and may be caused, eg by water, smoke, smell, fumes, gas, noise, heat or vibrations.
 Where the defendant has not

 Working with counselInstructing counsel to advocate on a client’s behalf should be a matter of careful thought and preparation.
 The role of counsel is to provide independent objective advice and to deploy the skill of advocacy on behalf of the client.
 Although they are part of a team, they also

 Discharge by frustrationCoronavirus (COVID-19): In addition to the below content on force majeure generally, see also:•Coronavirus (COVID-19) toolkit—Contracts•Coronavirus (COVID-19) and contractual obligations—checklisttogether with the Q&A (in the related content pod on the right hand side) for